stowball/hucssley/README.md

 #### Controlling focus: `$hu-hocus-focus-parent` and `$hu-hocus-focus-pseudo`

 By default, the `focus` and `hocus` modules generate classes which use a `:focus` pseudo-class.
-This can be customised, should you wish to use `:focus-visible` or even in conjunction with a polyfill.
+This can be customized, should you wish to use `:focus-visible` or even in conjunction with a polyfill.

 ```scss
 $hu-focus-pseudo: ":focus-visible";